Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Simulation study

 The continuous covariates were generated with three different correlation structures: \begin{enumerate}[topsep=0pt] \item Independent: $X_j \sim N(0,1)$, $j=1,2,\ldots,6$ \item Exchangeable: $(X_1,\ldots,X_6) \sim N_6(0,V)$, where $V$ was a block-diagonal covariance matrix with two exchangeable blocks of three covariates each, where within each block the diagonal elements were 1 and pairwise correlation was $\rho_{ii'}=r$ with $r=0.2$, $0.5$, $0.8$. \item Autoregressive order 1 (AR(1)): Same structure as exchangeable with the difference of $\rho_{ii'}=r^{|i-i'|}$ with $r=0.2$, $0.5$, $0.8$. \end{enumerate}

-For generating the binary covariates from $X_7$ to $X_{12}$, we generated continuous covariates in the same ways as mentioned above, and then converted them into binary form using the dichotomization: $X_j =1$ if $X_j < r_b$ and $X_j=0$ otherwise, $j=7,8,\ldots,12$, with \begin{enumerate}[topsep=0pt] \item $r_b=0$, which gives a balanced binary distribution; \item $r_b=-1$, which gives a binary distribution with sparser $0$s. \end{enumerate}
+For generating the binary covariates from $X_7$ to $X_{12}$, we generated continuous covariates in the same ways as mentioned above, and then converted them into binary form using the dichotomization: $X_j =1$ if $X_j < r_b$ and $X_j=0$ otherwise, $j=7,8,\ldots,12$, with \begin{enumerate}[topsep=0pt] \item $r_b=0$, which gives a balanced binary distribution; \item $r_b=-1$, which gives a binary distribution with sparser $1$s. \end{enumerate}

-We used three models for the linear predictor in the exponent of the Fine-Gray model: \begin{enumerate}[topsep=0pt] \item Linear: This model included linear terms in the true covariates, i.e,
+We used three models for the linear predictor in the exponent of the Fine–Gray model: \begin{enumerate}[topsep=0pt] \item Linear: This model included linear terms in the true covariates, i.e,

 where \\ $\bfbeta = (\log(2), -\log(2), 0, 0, \log(2), -\log(2), \\1.5, -1.5, 0, 0, 1.5, -1.5)$ for event 1 and \\$\bfbeta = (0, 0, \log(2), -\log(2), \log(2), -\log(2), \\0, 0, 1.5, -1.5, 1.5, -1.5)$ for event 2;